TheAlgorithms/Python/llm_experiments/README.md

 ## Series Overview

-The Mixtral-Experiment series will cover the following topics:
+The LLM-Experiment series will cover the following topics:

 1. **Understanding LLM Architectures**:
-   - An overview of popular LLM architectures like Transformers, BERT, and Mixtral.
+   - An overview of popular open source LLM architectures like Whisper, Llama, and Mixtral.
-   - Detailed explanations of key components such as embedding layers, self-attention mechanisms, and Mixture of Experts (MoE) layers.
+   - Key trouble shooting during experimentation

 2. **Investigating Input Processing**:
    - How inputs are tokenized and embedded.